theninthsky/client-side-rendering/README.md

 We define a `MAX_STALE_DURATION` constant to set the maximum duration we are willing for our users to see the (potentially) stale app shell.
 <br>
 This duration can be derived from how often we update (deploy) our app in production.
 And it's important to remember that native apps, in comparison, can sometimes be "stale" for months without being updated by the app stores.

+_Note that we inject a `TIMESTAMP` variable since we would like the content of the service worker file to change on every build (which doesn't happen all the time since we inline the initial scripts in the HTML) so the revalidation can take place._

 The results exceed all expectations: